County of Santa Barbara

 Concession Agreement, as follows:

-a) Approve and authorize the Chair of the Board to execute the First Amendment to the Concession
+a) Approve and authorize the Chair of the Board to execute the First Amendment to the

-(Concessionaire), to allow Concessionaire to operate and manage the Restaurant, Snack Bar, and
+Hospitality, LLC (Concessionaire), to allow Concessionaire to operate and manage the

-Venue space at Goleta Beach; and
+Restaurant, Snack Bar, and Venue space at Goleta Beach; and

 b) Determine that the recommended actions are exempt from the provisions of the California

-Environmental Quality Act (CEQA) pursuant to the following CEQA guidelines as the actions
+Environmental Quality Act (CEQA) pursuant to the following CEQA guidelines as the

-existing or former uses (Section 15301).
+no expansion of existing or former uses (Section 15301).

 BOARD OF SUPERVISORS